deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

     api.upload_file("/path/to/file.fasta")
     ```

-    This will upload the file to the "Staging Area" of the Deep Origin
+    This will upload the file to your data hub.
-    data hub.
 An example is shown below:

     ```json
     {